SlideWire logo SlideWire Docs

 Routing and presentation discovery

-SlideWire uses a route macro and a presentation resolver so you can map clean URLs to Blade-based presentations.
+SlideWire uses a route macro and a presentation resolver so you can map clean URLs to Blade files, Markdown decks, or composed presentation directories.

 Routing and presentation discovery